Key Metrics for Measuring Customer Loyalty

 How do you measure customer loyalty?

-There are a few different ways to measure customer loyalty depending on key goals.
-In all likelihood, you’ll want to use a combination of these methods to better understand how well your organization is doing and what it could be doing better.
+There are a few different ways to measure customer loyalty, depending on your organization’s key goals.
+In all likelihood, you’ll want to use a combination of these measurements to better understand how well your organization is doing and what it could be doing better.

 Net Promoter Score (NPS)